This website is organized into sections by tabs at the top of each page.

 - Please read the Getting Started page to install prerequisites for developers and for suggestions for background reading.

-- The BIS tab explains the Base Infrastructure Schemas.
-Understanding BIS is essential to making sense of the iModel.js apis.
+- The BIS section explains the Base Infrastructure Schemas.
+Understanding BIS is essential to making sense of the iModel.js APIs.
 Depending on your familiarity with database design, this is often the best starting point for understanding iModels and iModel.js.

 - The Learning tab (this page) introduces the building blocks of iModel.js and provides step-by-step instructions for creating applications.